DBNines/WordleAutomata/README.md

 # Considerations
 - The outlined algorithm steps work on paper, but would it be better to have intentionally incorrect guesses sometimes?
 - Possibly have an eval function for all guesses.
 (Current idea is random selection)
+- Could be possible where the solution is not our guess list?
+Might need brute force algorithm solution.

 # DATA STRUCTURES
 - Not In Solution: List of letters (grays) that are not in the solution